Jairik/Secure-P2P-Chatroom/README.md

 ### LAN Transport

-**UDP Broadcast** is serverless, allowing users to deliver messages to all users on LAN (P2P Architecture).
+**UDP Multicast** is serverless, allowing users to deliver messages to all users on LAN (P2P Architecture).